Dasharo/docs/docs/variants/msi_z690/recovery.md

 ## Intro

-The project is in early development phase.
-It may happen that on certain hardware configurations the Dasharo firmware will not boot correctly (i.e. we will have "bricked" platform).
-In such a case, recovery procedure can install back the original firmware from the board manufacturer.
+This project is in early development phase.
+On certain hardware configurations, the Dasharo firmware may not boot correctly (i.e. we will have "bricked" the platform).
+In such a case, the recovery procedure can reinstall the original firmware from the board manufacturer.

 ### MSI Flash BIOS Button